 Before I begin, please know that this post is not an op-ed article.
 I’m merely presenting facts surrounding suicide investigations involving the book “Final Exit.”

 Those of you who attended homicide Detective Jeff Locklear’s presentations last week at Virtual MurderCon heard him speak about sometimes finding copies this book at suicide scenes.

 Final Exit, the book

 In the early 1990s, Derek Humphry published Final Exit.
-The book is a “how-to” guide for people seeking a successful suicide.
+The book is a “how-to” guide for people seeking to commit a successful suicide.